 Sets the mark for kosher restaurants in Prague.
 The menu ranges from classics such as gefilte fish and good old-fashioned chicken broth to upscale Czech.
 Good list of kosher wines, too.
 It’s an unassuming place when viewed from the sidewalk.
 Inside, though, includes a nice atrium with white tablecloths.

 Address: Široká 8, Prague 1–Old Town, website

 Open Sun.–Thu. noon-11 p.m.
 Friday dinner and Saturday lunch by reservation only

 Red, Hot & Blues

-The place has been around for awhile and still holds up.
-The menu draws from Cajun, Creole, Tex-Mex and all-American favorites, and the results are reasonable.
-One of the big attractions is a cool interior courtyard, which can be full even when the rest of the place sits empty.
+The place has been around for a while and still holds up.
+The menu draws from Cajun, Creole, Tex-Mex and all-American favourites, and the results are reasonable.
+One of the big attractions is a cool interior courtyard, full even when the rest of the place sits empty.
 Weekend brunches are a nice bargain.

 Address: Jakubská 12, Prague 1 –Old Town

 Open daily 9 a.m.-11 p.m. (bar open till midnight)